Mauro Silva

 Mauro da Silva Gomes (/pt-BR/; born 12 January 1968), known as Mauro Silva, is a Brazilian former professional footballer who played as a defensive midfielder.

-A hard-working player with great stamina, as well as tackling and leadership skills, he was best known for his spell with Deportivo.
-He amassed competitive totals of 458 games and one goal over 13 La Liga seasons, winning six major titles.

-Silva represented Brazil at the 1994 World Cup and two Copa América tournaments, winning the former tournament.
+Regarded as one of the foremost players in his position during the 1990s, he was known for his stamina, physical strength, tackling, positional awareness and leadership, as well as his ability to regain possession and provide balance for more attack-minded teammates.

+Silva spent the majority of his career with Deportivo, joining the Spanish club in 1992 and becoming a central figure in the side commonly known as Super Dépor.
+During his 13 seasons in La Liga, he helped establish Deportivo among the leading clubs in Spanish football, making 458 competitive appearances and scoring one goal.
+He won six major honours with the club, including the 1999–2000 La Liga title, and retired there in 2005.

+At international level, Silva earned 59 caps for the Brazil national team.
+He formed a strong defensive midfield partnership with Dunga during Brazil's victorious 1994 FIFA World Cup campaign, providing the tactical balance behind the team's more creative attacking players.
+He also appeared in two editions of the Copa América, winning the tournament in 1997.

 Club career

 Silva was born in São Bernardo do Campo, São Paulo.
 After starting playing with Guarani he moved to Bragantino in 1990, where he spent the following two seasons.
-Subsequently, he was acquired up by Spain's Deportivo de La Coruña, for 250 million pesetas (approximately €1.6 million), arriving at the same time as countryman Bebeto.
+Subsequently, he was acquired by Spain's Deportivo La Coruña, for 250 million pesetas (approximately €1.6 million), arriving at the same time as countryman Bebeto.

-Silva was an everpresent fixture with the Galicians, only suspensions and injuries preventing him from being cast into the starting XI – in the 1994–95 campaign he only appeared in six La Liga matches and, already 36, was limited to 20 in his final year – as he helped them to one league, two cups and three supercups, adding to this the team's five participations in the UEFA Champions League, reaching the semi-finals in 2003–04: after a 0–0 away draw against FC Porto he missed the second leg due to suspension, and Depor lost 1–0.
+Silva was an everpresent fixture with the Galicians, only suspensions and injuries preventing him from being cast into the starting XI – in the 1994–95 campaign he only appeared in six La Liga matches and, already 36, was limited to 20 in his final year – as he helped them to one league, two cups and three supercups, adding to this the team's five participations in the UEFA Champions League, reaching the semi-finals in 2003–04: after a 0–0 away draw against Porto he missed the second leg due to suspension, and Depor lost 1–0.

-On 22 May 2005, after 13 years with Deportivo, Silva was replaced by longtime understudy Aldo Duscher during a 3–0 home loss against RCD Mallorca, bidding farewell to the Estadio Riazor and football in the same match as another club legend, Fran.
+On 22 May 2005, after 13 years with Deportivo, Silva was replaced by longtime understudy Aldo Duscher during a 3–0 home loss against Mallorca, bidding farewell to the Estadio Riazor and football in the same match as another club legend, Fran.

-In December 2016, as Deportivo celebrated its 110th anniversary, Silva was chosen by club fans as the best player in its history.